Critical zero-day vulnerability found in 350,000+ WordPress installations

 The file manager plugin in itself is a tool used by WordPress site administrators and owners to help with file management on their systems.

-More than 700,000 Wordpress websites use the File Manager plugin and currently 52% of them are vulnerable to attack.
+700,000 Wordpress websites used the File Manager plugin.
+52% of them were vulnerable

 This security breach wasn’t only on a couple of versions of the plugin.
 As a matter of fact, it affected all plugin versions from 6.0 to 6.8, making File Manager prone to backdoor access by hackers and to other cyberattacks.

 The estimated number of affected WordPress installations was around 350 000, above half of the total number of hosted WordPress websites at the time of the exploit’s discovery.

 The patched version - 6.9, was released on September 1st 2020, fixing all of the vulnerability issues and patching the installations, making them secure.

 Types of exploits for the outdated WP File Manager plugin

 However, WP websites that didn’t update to the 6.9 version of File Manager, continued to be a target for hackers.
 The most common tactics that was utilized by malicious hackers was to first publish a manuscript entitled hardfork.php using the exploit and then utilize that script to upload malicious code right into the default WordPress manuscripts, which could be found at the /wp-admin/admin-ajax.php and /wp-includes/user.php directories.

 Some hackers even went as far as password-protecting the vulnerable file, preventing others from already exploiting the infected sites.
 What this suggested was that the initial hackers, who broke in through the security, were planning to come back and deal extra damage.

 There were also those hackers who were just testing the limitations of the system and the exploit rather than wanting to do wrong.
 These individuals just injected empty files into the WP installation to understand how the vulnerability happened and whether access could be prevented.